78Sam/ForgeExport/readme.md

 This project was built to replicate the functionality of DetGen, another synthetic network traffic generator that can be found here: [DetGen](https://github.com/detlearsom/detgen), under the supervision and guidance of David Aspinall and Robert Flood.

+### Note

+Please note that this project is on going and is soley developed by myself, therefor there will still likely be bugs throughout the code.
+Please bear with me whilst I work to keep improving Forge, and do feel free to let me know of any issues you encounter!

 ## Any Questions?
 Any Ideas?

 If you have any: questions, ideas, improvements, examples of your benefit or use, please get in touch!
 You can find me here: [https://sam-mccormack.co.uk](https://sam-mccormack.co.uk)